 PCI DSS (Payment Card Industry Data Security Standard) is the global security standard for international credit card organisations.
 With our payment solution Saferpay, you can process all e-commerce credit card data securely in compliance with PCI DSS.
 The card data is captured within the Saferpay Payment Page or the Hosted Forms and is not processed, transmitted or stored in your systems.
 Thus you can benefit from maximum security and minimal effort to confirm your compliance with PCI DSS.
 Saferpay is subject to the PCI DSS guidelines and has been awarded with PCI security certification.

-Security at SIX Payment Services is not just a promise.
-Whether it’s in retail, e-commerce or m-commerce - all the payment solutions from SIX Payment Services are subject to the international rules of the Payment Card Industry Security Standards Council (PCI SSC) and the EMV security standard and are 3-D Secure.
+Security at Worldline is not just a promise.
+Whether it’s in retail, e-commerce or m-commerce - all the payment solutions from Worldline are subject to the international rules of the Payment Card Industry Security Standards Council (PCI SSC) and the EMV security standard and are 3-D Secure.

 With strong customer authentication, all payment transactions, apart from specific exceptions, are “strongly” secured.
 To do so, at least two out of the three factors must be used: knowledge, possession or inherence.